corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ### Database

-The Network Map service is backed by a SQL database which it uses to store the network map along with node infos.
+The Network Map Service is backed by a SQL database which it uses to store the network map along with node infos.
 The connection settings must be included within the `database` configuration block in the configuration file.
 The main options that should be included here are: